 The semi-invasive nature of the technique generally makes it unsuitable as a method for the regular follow-up of patients and monitoring their hair growth rate.

-Genetic testing kits have recently been made available that claim to detect if you carry the “bald gene”.
-Supposedly, if the specific gene is present you will have a 60% chance of going bald by the time you’re 40.
-However, the accuracy of this test is questionable, and it doesn’t take into account hair loss of a non-hereditary nature.
+Genetic testing kits have recently been made available that claim to detect if you carry the “balding gene”.
+Supposedly, if the specific gene is present you will have a 60% chance of developing hereditary hair loss by the time you’re 40.
+However, the accuracy of this test is questionable, and it doesn’t take into account hairloss of a non-hereditary nature.
 It is not an effective tool for diagnosing a hair loss condition.

 The medical knowledge and the non-invasive nature of this method make it a popular option for most people who think they might be losing their hair.
 Additionally, some hair loss clinics offer free initial consultations which often provide the kind of information you need to make your own decision, but an informed one, with regards to treatment.